DHTMLX/docs-kanban/docs/api/events/js_kanban_deleterow_event.md

 ### Description

-@short: fires when removing a row
+@short: Fires when removing a row

 ### Usage